kolibri/ssfb/README.md

 #Documentation

+## Installation
+Place code on your server, make web/ to youre webroot, and run
+    composer update
+This should install silex and other vendors to vendor/

 ## Usage

 ### Create pages
 Every file under web/views is accesable by its filename without extension.
 So the file 'web/views/welcome.html.twig' will be accesable via